andrke/blog/load_testing/distributed_locust_on_aws/README.md

 * Ensure you have default VPC in place

 ## Run the code
-* Add your ssh public key into locust/master-key.pub
+* Replace your ssh public key into locust/master-key.pub
 * Inizialize terrafrom module

     ``terraform init``